12 Jobs for a Geography Degree

 2. Cartographer

 Cartographers create maps that are used across a number of industries, including conservation, government, intelligence, the military, land surveying, urban planning, and civil engineering.
 Cartographers primarily design readable, user-friendly maps, which contain information specific to the needs of their employer or client.
 For example, a cartographer working in conservation might create a map that includes information pertaining to tree density or precipitation patterns, whereas a cartographer working in urban planning might create a map detailing traffic patterns or public transportation routes.
 Increasingly, cartographers produce online and mobile maps, which are typically interactive.
 As a result, it is important for cartographers to be familiar with web mapping technologies and GIS technologies.
-Cartographers commonly need a bachelor’s degree in cartography, geography, or a related subject.
+Cartographers commonly need a bachelor’s geography degree in cartography, geography, or a related subject.

 Median annual wage: $63,990